buildingbeautifuluis/buildingbeautifuluis.github.io/_preview/03-Information-Architecture.md

 {% include figure.html url="/images/ch3/c3-s2-dribbble-shot-pattern-reused.gif" alt="Dribbble’s Shot Pattern, Reused" description="Dribbble’s shot pattern is used in multiple locations throughout the website underlining another benefit of embracing design patterns: reusability." %}

-The re-use of this pattern in so many different areas of Dribbble’s website underlines a further, important, benefit of building patterns as a core part of your design process, namely: **reusability**.
+The re-use of this pattern in so many different areas of Dribbble’s website underlines a further, important, benefit of building patterns as a core part of your design process, namely: **reusability and consistency**.

 **The more you embrace reusability** and the less you reinvent the wheel, **the more consistent your user interfaces are and the quicker they are to build**.